University of Exeter SafePod

 Directions

 The nearest railway station is Exeter Central.
-Buses A, UNI, 56, 57 all stop opposite the campus entrance.
+Buses A, 4, 56, 57 all stop opposite the campus entrance.

 Fire Alarm Information

-In the event of a fire alarm please leave the building by the nearest available exit and proceed to the Assembly point A on the grass quadrangle.
+In the event of a fire alarm please leave the building by the nearest available exit and proceed to the Assembly point A or B on the grass quadrangle.
+If using the Fire Exit in the SafePod room please turn right and proceed to Assembly point B.

 Contact Details